Ask Krrish Contact Us

 Comprehensive Testing and Quality Assurance

 Rigorously test packages in disposable scratch orgs to ensure reliability and compatibility across different Salesforce editions and features.
-Implement various testing types, including unit tests (ensuring Apex code coverage requirements are met), integration tests, and user acceptance testing (UAT).
+Implement various testing types, including unit tests, integration tests, and user acceptance testing (UAT).
 Leverage immutable package versions for consistent and reproducible testing across all environments.
+Catching bugs early in the development cycle ("shift-left testing") is significantly more efficient than fixing them in later stages.

 Maintaining Clear Documentation and Fostering Knowledge Sharing

 Provide thorough installation and usage instructions for packages, along with clear release notes for each version.
 Document package structure, dependencies, and any specific configurations accurately.
-Foster a culture of continuous learning and knowledge sharing within the organization by encouraging team members to explore resources like Trailhead, participate in user groups, and share best practices.
+Foster a culture of continuous learning and knowledge sharing by encouraging team members to explore resources like Trailhead, participate in user groups, and share best practices.

 VI.
 Conclusion